thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

 ---
 title: [Comparative Analysis]
-summary: "With SpotIQ comparative analysis, you can compare two data points for complex measures."
+summary: "With SpotIQ competitive analysis, you can compare two data points for complex measures."
-last_updated: 7/21/2021
+last_updated: 11/25/2020
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-SpotIQ comparative analysis compares data points of simple or complex measures using these aggregates:
+SpotIQ competitive analysis compares data points of simple or complex measures using these aggregates:
   * _Sum_
   * _Count_
   * _Sum over sum_, which generate a Pinboard that has 'what-if' percentage insights
   * _Average_, which generate a Pinboard that has 'what-if' percentage insights
   * Other functions which use a 'versus' analysis to show the absolute change grouped by different drill attributes

+  {% include note.html content="Insights are turned off by default.
+They do not appear on the Home page, or on Pinboards, unless your administrator turns on the feature." %}

 {: id="basic-comparative-analysis" }
 ## Basic Comparative Analysis in SpotIQ ##